arunraja-hub/pharmokinetic-modelling/README.md

 ![](pharmodel_model.png)

 ## :rocket: Installing Pharmodel
-This package is pip installable:
+Unfortunately the package is not yet pip installable.

 ## :running: Using Pharmodel